marius-marginean/netherlands-weather-map/README.md

 '''bash
 weather_scraper.py
 '''
-As a list of suitable urls has already been provided so the map of the current weather should be generated in the netherlands-weather-map folder.
+A list of suitable urls has already been provided so the map of the current weather should be generated in the netherlands-weather-map folder.
 It will appear under the name "netherlands_weather_map.html".
-In order to interact with this file, you need to open it in a browser from the folder.
-If you want to interact with this program, you can change the urls in the file weather_scraper.py, in the variable url_list to any other valid bbc weather urls of the indicated format and run the program using the same procedure.
+To interact with this file, you need to open it in a browser from the folder.
+If you want to change the cities on the map, you can change the urls in the file weather_scraper.py, in the variable url_list to any other valid bbc weather urls of the indicated format and run the program using the same procedure.

 Example :
 Input: